-Considering 2020 to be an unprecedented year, Singapore is forecasting its gross domestic product ("GDP") forecast to grow at 4% to 6%.
-We have already witnessed the impact of COVID-19 on trade activities in 2020, and we believe that the economy and our Group is better prepared for any potential disruptions resulting.
+Considering 2022 to be an unprecedented year, Singapore is forecasting its gross domestic product ("GDP") forecast to grow at 3% to 5%.
+We have already witnessed the impact of COVID-19 on trade activities in 2021, and we believe that the economy and our Group is better prepared for any potential disruptions resulting.
 The coming year promises to continue to be a challenging and volatile year for the Group.
 Management is constantly monitoring the global trade economy and in constant discussion with our customers to understand the situation and their needs.
+Besides, in order to increase shareholder's return, the Group will put efforts to evaluate the feasibility of obtaining necessary licenses to carry out various transport management services to the logistics industry in other Asian countries.